From: Rainier Avenue Radio

 ● Tiny Marching Bands – Local musicians in groups 0f 3-5, will parade on

-the Seattle Waterfront, through Downtown Seattle, and neighborhoods
+the Seattle Waterfront, through Downtown Seattle, South Seattle, and neighborhoods across the city.

 ● Flowerpot Music — A new collection of pieces by composer Elliot Cole